 Don't suffer please give us a call today to help you cope with and change your world.

 We provide relate trained Counsellors working in the West Yorkshire area, working as relationship Counsellors in Leeds and Wakefield.

 Relate trained Counsellors providing therapy services in Leeds and the West Yorkshire area

-We are all Relate trained and we are specialists in Relationship therapy.
-We work with all the issues that you will find that Couples, Families and Individuals in a counselling experience.
+We are all Relate trained and are specialists in Relationship therapy.
+We work with all the issues that Couples, Families and Individuals can experience.
 Life can change at any time and its these changes that make the relationships we have hard to connect to and work with.
-These changes that the Counsellor can work with you could be:
+The changes that we the Counsellors can work with are:

-in fact anything that happens can be hard to live with and can create distancing between Couples, friends and families.
+In fact anything that happens which can be hard to live with and creates distancing between Couples, friends and families.

 Our practices are within easy reach of Leeds and Wakefield transport links.